 How to Fix Persistent Basement Moisture Problems (Complete Homeowner Guide)

-If you are still in the early stages of identifying the issue, reviewing why basements stay damp can help clarify the conditions causing persistent moisture.
-For signs that mold may already be present, see signs of mold growth in basements.
+If you are still identifying the source, reviewing why basements stay damp can help clarify the pattern.
+For visible or suspected mold, see signs of mold growth in basements.

 Why Basement Moisture Keeps Coming Back